 Drift's native integration with Salesforce is the most extensive for any messaging platform.
 We know that if you have a Sales team and have reached a certain scale, you're likely using Salesforce.
 Drift connects your prospects to people in real time through conversation, and you can use all the information captured through your Playbooks and conversations to book more meetings and close more deals!

-- What the integration can do
+- what this integration can do

 To quickly summarize, Drift can